District Judge Wendy Lloyd has made what is alleged to be a malicious ‘wrong judgement‘ in Sefton Magistrates court.

 Gazumped again, DJ Wendy Lloyd used the “realistic prospect of conviction” test which is part of the CPS full code test, (read about it here) it is not to be used by a Judge, and most certainly not in a private prosecution which has nothing to do with the Crown Prosecution Service (CPS) who use this test, and has no such threshold test in a private prosecution case (unless the CPS get involved which they did not)

-Judge Wendy Lloyd, twice in one hearing made what could likely be described as law school errors.
+Judge Wendy Lloyd, twice in one hearing made what could likely be described as law student errors.
 She stood by her second decision even though it was totally wrong and the layman prosecutor was denied justice by DJ Wendy Lloyd who, in this case, did not have an understanding of the law for which she was making the decision!

 UK Judges are not above the law.
-They only interpret it as written in legislation.